Google Ads AI agent that catches wasted spend the same day

 Weeks 3-4: expand to adjacent workflows

-Trust in AI for Google Ads management comes from repeatable controls, not confident language.
+Trust comes from repeatable controls, not confident language.
 Structured outputs, clear escalation logic, and owner review cadence from day one are non-negotiable.
-When these controls exist, teams can scale run volume without losing visibility.

 Quality controls that keep trust high

-Trust in AI for Google Ads management comes from repeatable controls, not confident language.
+Trust comes from repeatable controls, not confident language.
 Structured outputs, clear escalation logic, and owner review cadence from day one are non-negotiable.
-When these controls exist, teams can scale run volume without losing visibility.

 - Least-privilege access to Google Ads account scopes.